 - Forging or falsifying documents or accounts or financial records belonging to the City.

-- Submitting false claims for travel and other expense reimbursements.
+- Submitting false claims for travel or other expense reimbursements.

 - Falsifying timecards or timesheets or payroll information.

-- Other impropriety in the handling or reporting of money or financial transactions.
+- Impropriety in the handling or reporting of money or financial transactions.

 - Use of City equipment or property for personal gain.